futape/gustav/User-defined-converters.md

 +   Besides the dot separating the file-extension from the filename, no `.`s can be used in a converter file's name.
 +   Converter files must return the name of a converter to be applied to the converter's output.
 +   The filename (without file-extension) must not be one of the [hardcoded converters](Converting-source-content#hardcoded-converters)' names (case-insensitive).
 +   Converter files should never stop the script execution by calling [`exit`](http://php.net/manual/en/function.exit.php) or by producing an error for example.
-However, if it does, the printed content is flushed.
+However, if they do, the printed content is flushed.
 +   When defining functions, classes, constants or anything else, keep in mind that the file may be called for multiple times.
 +   The converted content that is printed, as well as the returned converter name should be encoded in UTF-8.
 +   The [output buffer](http://php.net/manual/en/ref.outcontrol.php) used to read the printed content must not be deactivated.
 Also any new output buffer that is created must be deactivated again.